Eternal Voyage

 And as that ship sails in, their joy does grow,

-just as ours did when we first saw her glow,
+just as ours did when first we saw her glow,

 reflected by the sun against the sky,